qphensurf/STMpw/README.md

 	Some examples can be found in Utils.

 5. Different output files are produced.
 For each required voltage a directory with the name **V_voltage** is created.
-Inside different files are produced depending on the required output.
+Inside different files can be found depending on the required output.
 * **WSxM**: output for the [WSxM](http://www.wsxm.es/download.html) program.
 There is a TH_V_voltage.siesta file for *Tersoff-Hamann* and Bardeen_V_voltage.siesta and TH_tip_V_voltage.siesta files for *Bardeen*.
-They can be directly read by WsXM and processed using: Process -> Filter -> Create STM type image...
+The last file is a STM simulation of the tip in the *Tersoff-Hamann* approximation.
+All these files can be directly read by WsXM and processed using: Process -> Filter -> Create STM type image...
 * **gnuplot**: .dat plain files.
 They can be plotted, for example, with gnuplot.
 In the Utils directory there are different programs and scripts to process them.
 * **cube**: files in the cube format.
 At the moment there are just for *Tersoff-Hamann*: TH_V_voltage.cube for STM images and dIdV_TH_V_voltage.cube for dIdV maps. cube is a standard format which can be read by many programs, including the last versions of WSxM.